Sheikh Mohammad Aslam

-With 177 goals scored in the Dhaka League, Aslam is the all-time top scorer in Bangladeshi top-flight football.
+With 177 goals in the First Division/Premier Division League, Aslam is the all-time top scorer in Bangladeshi top-flight football.
 He also has 38 international goals for club and country, although many of them came during unofficial matches and are unrecorded.
-Aslam has 14 official international goals for the Bangladesh national football team during his 15-year spell representing his country.
+Aslam has 14 official international goals for the Bangladesh national team during his 15-year spell representing his country.
 He is said to have scored more than 300 goals in domestic and international football combined.

 He later worked for the Bangladesh Football Federation after retiring.

 Club career

 Early days

 Aslam first came to Dhaka to participate in the 100m run, long jump and javelin throw events for the Team BJMC athletics team in 1976.
 Along with athletics he got involved with football, starting his journey in 1974 for Town Club in the Khulna Second Division Football League.
 The next year he played for Bangladesh WAPDA and earned promotion to the First Division Football League as the runner-up.
 While playing for WAPDA in 1976, he managed to attract interest from Dhaka's top tier.